Saša Nikitović

 Saša Nikitović (Note: Sometimes he was mistakenly referred to as Aleksandar Nikitović.) (Саша Никитовић, born 12 June 1979), is a Serbian professional basketball coach and former player.
-He is the current head coach for FMP SoccerBet of the Serbian League (KLS) and the ABA League.
+He is the current head coach for FMP of the Serbian League (KLS) and the ABA League.

 Playing career

 Nikitović played for Crvena zvezda, Radnički Obrenovac, Umka, Doboj (Bosnia and Herzegovina) and CSU Sibiu of the Romanian League.

 Coaching career

 In 2004, Nikitović began his coaching career with Partizan in Belgrade as assistant coach of Duško Vujošević.
 Later he moved to Crvena zvezda where he worked as assistant coach with Dragan Šakota and Stevan Karadžić.

 On 18 March 2011, Nikitović was named the head coach of Crvena zvezda of the Adriatic League and the Basketball League of Serbia, after the coach Mihailo Uvalin got fired.

 On 19 November 2018, Nikitović was named a head coach of the Slovenian team Petrol Olimpija.
 On 19 February 2019 Olimpija parted ways with Nikitović after the contract was terminated by a mutual agreement.

 In June 2019, was named the under-18 team head coach for Dynamic Belgrade, as well as their youth system coordinator.
 On 12 February 2021, Dynamic Belgrade hired Nikitović as their new first team head coach.

 In January 2024, Nikitović was named the hear coach of FMP of the Basketball League of Serbia and ABA League.